 Remember, you can try these memory associations with anything.
 This can help pull a person out of a rote-learning rut.
 At least that is what happened to me.

-A Final Note: One of the family members in the local posada where I’m staying in San Pedro la Laguna was talking to me about her native Tzutujil language.
-She taught me how to say thank you: malteosh.
 I thought of Matteo drinking a Malta and slurping loudly.
 Then I say: Sh don’t slurp so loudly Matteo, you’re not in Japan eating ramen.
 This crazy association enabled me to remember the word for thank you or malteosh in an instant.
-Anyway, thanks or malteosh to Matteo Salvo for sharing this fun and dynamic method of acquiring knowledge.
+Anyway, thanks or malteosh to Matteo Salvo for turning me on to this fun and dynamic method of acquiring knowledge.

 Do you have an interesting technique that helps you remember new names or words?
 Leave a comment below.